Congo (Congo-Brazaville, Republic of Congo)

 However, assessments found that climate change might cause more prolonged and frequent dry periods in the Congo rainforest, and under a high emissions scenario, the country’s temperatures could rise and lead to detriment for its biodiversity.
 Climate change adaptation should focus on reducing the impact of rainfall variability and higher temperatures.
 Lantana camara specifically is an invasive species, and a study found that much of the African continent will remain climactically suitable for it in spite of the effects of climate change.
 However, the study also found that changing temperatures and conditions could cause the species to move into areas it hasn’t been before, thus changing those ecosystems.

-Embassy of the Congo, Washington, D.C., Available at: World Sensorium original website.
+Embassy of the Congo, Washington, D.C.
+This statement can be found on the World Sensorium original website.